LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

    portals.

 .. note::
-   Every database which is referenced by a related field or a portal must have the same permissions defined.
+   Every database referenced by a related field or a portal must have the same permissions defined.
 If a related database does not have the proper permissions then FileMaker will not just leave the related fields blank, but will deny the entire database request.